-M. Hostage-Taking and Crisis Negotiations
+L. Hostage-Taking and Crisis Negotiations Required Minimum Hours: 2

-General Learning Goal: The student will demonstrate understanding of the responsibilities of a first responder at a hostage-taking or barricaded gunman incident.
+General Learning Goal: The student will understand the responsibilities of a first responder at a hostage-taking or barricaded gunman incident.

-- 1. Demonstrate understanding for the need for intelligencegathering and tactical planning at an incident scene. - 2.
-Demonstrate understanding of perimeter and containment responsibilities and explain the philosophy governing that mission. - 3.
-Identify what the Stockholm Syndrome is, and explain its effect on the victim of a hostage situation.
+- 1. Describe the value of intelligence-gathering and tactical planning at an incident scene. - 2.
+Explain perimeter and containment responsibilities and the philosophy governing that mission. - 3.
+Describe the Stockholm Syndrome is and explain how it may impact the outcome of a hostage situation.